 Impacts from Alternative 2 would also result in the loss foraging habitat for common wildlife and raptors (Impact B-3).
-Construction and the use of helicopters, which would increase as a result of Mitigation Measure V-4a (Construct, Operate, and Maintain with Helicopters - see Section C.15, Visual Resources), may also result in the temporary degradation of the value of adjacent native habitat areas due to disturbance, noise, increased human presence, and increased vehicle traffic during construction.
+Construction and the use of helicopters may also result in the temporary degradation of the value of adjacent native habitat areas due to disturbance, noise, increased human presence, and increased vehicle traffic during construction.
 However, these tower locations are isolated and these impacts are expected to be localized and of short duration.
-Implementation of this Alternative would be similar to the proposed Project and impacts would be considered less than significant (Class II) with the implementation of Mitigation Measures B-1a (Provide Restoration/Compensation for Impacts to Native Vegetation Communities), B-2 (Restoration of Coast Live Oak Trees), B-4 (Implement Weed Control Measures) and B-6 (Conduct Pre-construction Surveys and Monitoring for Breeding Birds).
+Implementation of this Alternative would be similar to the proposed Project and impacts would be considered less than significant (Class II) with the implementation of Mitigation Measures B-1a (Provide Restoration/Compensation for Impacts to Native Vegetation Communities), B-2 (Restoration of Coast Live Oak Trees), B-4 (Implement Weed Control Measures) and B-6 (Conduct Preconstruction Surveys and Monitoring for Breeding Birds).